Advocacy | Nonprofit Organizations | Religion | Legends

 Russell Center for Innovation & Entrepreneurship

-James “Jay” Bailey is president and CEO of the Russell Center for Innovation & Entrepreneurship, an incubator, accelerator, and innovation lab launched in 2019 to empower African American entrepreneurs and small-business owners.
-An Atlanta native, Bailey is also the founder of the private equity firm Greenwood Archer, which seeks to build wealth in underserved communities, and the former CEO of Operation HOPE’s Southeast region.
+James “Jay” Bailey is president and CEO of the H.J.
+Russell Innovation Center for Entrepreneurs, an incubator, accelerator, and innovation lab launched in 2019 to empower African American entrepreneurs and small-business owners.
+An Atlanta native, Bailey is also the founder of the private equity firm Greenwood Archer, which seeks to build wealth in underserved communities.
 Widely lauded for his leadership, James was recognized at the White House in 2012 as one of eight Champions of Change: In the Footsteps of Martin Luther King Jr. honorees.

 Education: University of Georgia

 Why I chose this work: To change lives, change my community, and plant seeds that will grow trees whose shade I may never sit under.

 Hidden talent: I’m a cattle farmer.
 I drive a tractor and can call the cows with the best of them.

 Favorite book: Building Atlanta: How I Broke through Segregation to Launch a Business Empire by Herman J. Russell with Bob Andelman

 Georgia Natural Gas

 Saint Louis native Maurice “Moe” Baker is manager of community relations for Georgia Natural Gas, which serves nearly half a million customers as part of Southern Company, one of the largest energy companies in the U.S. At GNG since 2002, Baker supervises community relations, philanthropy, and volunteer programs, and has been responsible for millions of dollars in charitable giving for the company.
 He began his career as manager of WSB-TV/Radio’s Consumer Action Center.

 Best advice received: Yolanda King advised me to always bring a tape recorder to an interview.
 I was working for my high school newspaper at the time.